 The Tax Counseling for the Elderly (TCE) Cooperative Agreement Program helps organizations provide free tax counseling and assistance to elderly individuals in the preparation of their federal income tax returns.
-Trained volunteers from non-profit organizations provide free tax counseling and basic income tax return preparation for senior citizens.
-When you go for tax counseling, you may want to discuss the income tax return items that are in this article with your counselor.
+Trained volunteers from non-profit organizations provide free tax counseling and basic income tax return preparation for senior citizens aged 60 and older.
+When you go for tax counseling, you may want to discuss the following issues that are relevant for seniors.

 Who Must File an Income Tax Return

 Whether you need to file an income tax return depends on your income, your age, your status (qualifying widower, married, and so on), according to the following IRS chart:

 |Filing Status||Age on 12/31/2016||Must file if gross income is|

 |Married Filing Jointly||Both spouses under 65||at least $20,700|